kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 ![Figure 106 Standard Data Frame]
 ```
 Figure 106: Standard Data Frame

     SOF (Start of Frame)
         A single dominant bit that indicates the start of the CAN frame.

     Arbitration Field
-        11‑bit ID: An 11‑bit identifier that identifies the message.
+        11-bit ID: An 11-bit identifier that identifies the message.
         RTR (Remote Transmission Request): A single bit used to distinguish between a Data Frame (dominant for data frames) and a Remote Frame (recessive if a node requests data).

     Control Field
         IDE (Identifier Extension) & r0: IDE indicates whether the frame is standard (IDE = dominant) or extended (IDE = recessive).
 In the standard frame, IDE is always dominant to signal no extended identifier. "r0" is a reserved bit that must be dominant (logic 0) in CAN 2.0A standard frames.
-        DLC (Data Length Code): A 4‑bit field specifying how many bytes of data are in the Data Field (0 to 8 bytes).
+        DLC (Data Length Code): A 4-bit field specifying how many bytes of data are in the Data Field (0 to 8 bytes).

     Data Field
         Contains up to 8 bytes of application data if this is a Data Frame (the field is absent in a Remote Frame).

     CRC Field
-        This field holds a 15‑bit CRC (Cyclic Redundancy Check) followed by a CRC delimiter bit, used by receivers to detect transmission errors.
+        This field holds a 15-bit CRC (Cyclic Redundancy Check) followed by a CRC delimiter bit, used by receivers to detect transmission errors.

     ACK Field
         2 bits long.
 The first bit is the ACK slot and the second is the ACK delimiter.
 In the ACK slot, receivers that have successfully received the frame send a dominant bit to acknowledge; the transmitting node observes this bit to confirm reception.

     EOF (End of Frame)
         7 recessive bits signaling the end of the CAN frame.
 ```

 ![Figure 107 Extended Data Frame]

 ```
 Figure 107: Extended Data Frame

     SOF (Start of Frame)
         As in the standard frame, a single dominant bit indicating the start.

     Arbitration Field (Extended)
-        11‑bit ID: The first portion of the 29‑bit identifier.
+        11-bit ID: The first portion of the 29-bit identifier.
         SRR (Substitute Remote Request): A recessive bit that acts like the RTR bit for extended frames (helps maintain arbitration when mixing standard and extended IDs).
         IDE (Identifier Extension): Recessive in an extended frame to indicate there is more identifier bits to follow.
-        18‑bit ID: The remaining 18 bits of the extended identifier.
+        18-bit ID: The remaining 18 bits of the extended identifier.
         RTR (Remote Transmission Request): As in the standard frame, used for requesting data if set recessive in a Remote Frame.

     Control Field
         r1, r0: Two reserved bits in an extended frame, usually kept dominant (0) but reserved for future expansions.
-        DLC (Data Length Code): Same 4‑bit data length indication (0 to 8 bytes).
+        DLC (Data Length Code): Same 4-bit data length indication (0 to 8 bytes).

     Data Field
         Up to 8 bytes of payload (application data).

     CRC Field
-        Same 15‑bit CRC plus 1‑bit delimiter, used to verify data integrity.
+        Same 15-bit CRC plus 1-bit delimiter, used to verify data integrity.

     ACK Field
         As before, includes the ACK slot where receivers can acknowledge and the ACK delimiter bit.

     EOF (End of Frame)
         7 recessive bits marking the end of the extended CAN frame.

 Key Differences Between Standard and Extended Frames

-    Identifier Length: Standard frames use an 11‑bit identifier, while extended frames use a total of 29 bits (11 bits + 18 bits).
+    Identifier Length: Standard frames use an 11-bit identifier, while extended frames use a total of 29 bits (11 bits + 18 bits).
     IDE Bit: In standard frames, IDE is dominant, indicating no extended identifier.
 In extended frames, IDE is recessive, signaling the presence of the additional 18 identifier bits.
     SRR Bit: Appears only in extended frames and is used in place of the RTR bit for arbitration consistency with standard frames.
     Reserved Bits: Extended frames have extra reserved bits (r1, r0).

-These diagrams demonstrate the bit‑by‑bit structure of how CAN data is organized "on the wire," including the arbitration field, control field, data field, CRC, acknowledgment, and end‑of‑frame markers.
+These diagrams demonstrate the bit-by-bit structure of how CAN data is organized "on the wire," including the arbitration field, control field, data field, CRC, acknowledgment, and end-of-frame markers.
 ```

 Note: